junxit/us-congress-bills-111/bill.md

     - **(D)** the amounts and sources of funds expended for administrative and other expenses of the Joint Venture of the Management Board, including all donations, gifts, and in-kind contributions provided for the Joint Venture;
     - **(E)** the status of progress made in achieving the strategic framework of the Implementation Plan of such Joint Venture and fulfillment of the purpose of this Act; and
     - **(F)** other elements considered necessary by the Director to insure transparency and accountability by Management Boards in the implementation of its responsibilities under this Act.
-- **(b)** *Joint Venture Program five-Year reviews*
+- **(b)** *Joint Venture Program 5-Year reviews*
-  - **(1)** *In general* The Secretary, acting through the Director, shall at five years after the date of enactment of this Act and at five-year intervals thereafter, complete an objective and comprehensive review and evaluation of the Program.
+  - **(1)** *In general* The Secretary, acting through the Director, shall at 5 years after the date of enactment of this Act and at 5-year intervals thereafter, complete an objective and comprehensive review and evaluation of the Program.
   - **(2)** *Review contents* Each review under this subsection shall include—
     - **(A)** an evaluation of the effectiveness of the Program in meeting the purpose of this Act specified in section 2(b);
     - **(B)** an evaluation of all approved Implementation Plans, especially the effectiveness of existing conservation strategies, priorities, and methods to meet the objectives of such plans and fulfill the purpose of this Act; and